anujpotnis/CarND-Behavioral-Cloning-P3/writeup.md

 #### 3. Model parameter tuning

 5 number of Epochs were sufficient for training.
+This is because the accuracy did not significantly improve by increasing the number of epochs.
+In the future, functions such as EarlyStopping will be used to make the model stop after a certail delta in the accuracy.

 The model used an adam optimizer, so the learning rate was not tuned manually.
 The model was compiled using the Mean Square Error:

 ```python
 model.compile(loss='mse', optimizer='adam')
 ```

 ## Training Strategy
 ---
-#### 3. Creation of the Training Set & Training Process
+#### 1. Creation of the Training Set

 **Data Collection:**
 Data was collected while keeping the vehicle in the center.
 The left, center and right camera were used.
 A number of samples were also collected such that the vehicle vehicle was recovering.
 Additional data was collected at turns where the vehicle was failing to keep in the lane.